 For nearly half a century, Cole Field House hosted historic matchups and national championships that celebrated the best of sports.
 Now, a revitalized and expanded facility will build on that legacy.
 The new Cole will be a real-world living laboratory of sport science where innovators, doctors, athletes and trainers converge to study and treat sports injuries of all kinds.

 Brendan Iribe Center for Computer Science and Engineering

-The Iribe Center will boldly proclaim Maryland’s commitment to leadership in technology.
+The Iribe Center is boldly proclaiming Maryland’s commitment to leadership in technology.

-Launched by the largest single gift in the university’s history—from the co-founder of virtual reality firm Oculus VR—the 215,600-square-foot building will feature inviting classrooms with flexible spaces that promote interactive and collaborative learning.
+Launched by the largest single gift in the university’s history—from the co-founder of virtual reality firm Oculus VR—this 215,600-square-foot building features inviting classrooms with flexible spaces that promote interactive and collaborative learning.
 Makerspaces and specialized labs allow students and faculty to innovate in artificial intelligence, human-computer interaction and wearable technologies.
 The Iribe Center is advancing UMD’s expertise in augmented and virtual reality, fields of extraordinary promise and potential for doctors, educators, defense personnel and others.